Plan Your Vote

 Plan Your Vote Template

 My goal is to be able to say "I Voted!"
-Use this sample Voting Plan Template in Word form to plan your vote.
+Use this sample Voting Plan Worksheet to plan your vote.

 Voter Education Video

 Simone Price, REFORM Alliance volunteer, provides a Voter Education Presentation at our Sept.
 28th, EMI Georgia Network Meeting.
 The video also includes Q&A from attendees.
 Some of these questions might be the same ones you've been asking.
 Watch the video and get some answers!

 The following information is from When We All Vote: